The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 \end{enumerate}

 \lvlthreesection{Summary of module and ladder production}

 The total numbers of produced ladders are summarized in table~\ref{tab:C3_sum_ladders}.
-A mechanical measurement of each completed ladder was performed right after its completion.
+They include the class B ladder used in the \phasetwo\ commissioning cartridge described in section~\ref{sec:phase2SVDSetup} Each completed ladder was mechanically surveyed.
 The position of the fiducial F-marks of the silicon sensors was measured and compared to the nominal position, in a local reference frame defined for the ladder assembly, where the x-y plane corresponds to the sensor surface, with the origin in center of the backward kokeshi pin, and the z-axis is perpendicular to the sensor surface.

 A summary of the ladders mechanical precision is reported in table~\ref{tab:C3_ladder_mech_prec}, where the average and maximum deviations for each axis are reported.
 Comparing the average deviations with the target tolerances presented in section~\ref{sec:C2_mech_and_elect_requirements}, it can be observed that the overall achieved precision is well within the requirements for all axes.
 The maximum deviations are higher than the required tolerances, but the occurrences of these deviations are very rare exceptions that do not affect the mechanical quality of the ladders.
-Furthermore, as long as the ladders are mechanically stable, the final position resolution will be determined by the alignment with tracks, as discussed in section~\ref{sec:C7_alignment}.
+Furthermore, as long as the ladders are mechanically stable, the final position resolution is determined by the alignment with tracks, as discussed in section~\ref{sec:C7_alignment}.

 \lvltwosection{Mechanical Support and Cooling Fabrication} { } The overall mechanical structure of the SVD plays an essential role in guaranteeing the mechanical precision and stability of the ladder location and ultimately the detector performance.
 The cooling circuits are fabricated inside the mechanical structure in the case of the end-rings, while are applied on the already mounted ladders in the case of the origami pipes.
 The support cones and the outer cover were fabricated and assembled by KEK.
 The origami pipes were fabricated by HEPHY, while the pipe assembly technique and jigs were developed by Pisa.